Clinical Competence & Professional Practice Equine Module Seven

 - Check list and support with student portfolios;

-- Open practical clinic to concrete any challenges and fine tune skills;
+- Open practical clinic to cement any challenges and fine tune skills;

 - End of Level Two teaching clinic – build and concrete your confidence in assessing and treating the equine patient in a supportive environment;